RainLoop/rainloop-webmail/README.md

 * Replaced *Ajax with *Fetch classes because we use the Fetch API, not jQuery.ajax
 * Replaced knockoutjs 3.4 with a modified 3.5.1
 * Replaced knockout-sortable with native HTML5 drag&drop
-* Replaced simplestatemanager with @media
+* Replaced simplestatemanager with CSS @media
-* Replaced inputosaurus to native
+* Replaced inputosaurus with own code
 * Replaced keymaster with own shortcuts handler
 * Removed pikaday
 * Removed underscore